TakimusASF/mentors-2022/github-clinic/brianna_l.md

 ## We can make headers.

 We can make lists – *note that lists need a carriage return before list items!*

-1. bananas
+1. Pizza
-2. tamales
+2. Lasanga
-3. cakes
+3. Ice cream

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: